-Mr. Malliki (interpretation): Thank you, Mr. Speaker and thank you minister for that explanation. (interpretation ends) In recent years, the minister's department has made efforts to provide training to residents so that they could be appointed as municipal drivers' examiners and administer driver's tests in the communities.
+Mr. Malliki (interpretation): Thank you, Mr. Speaker.
+I also thank the minister for that explanation. (interpretation ends) In recent years the minister's department has made efforts to provide training to residents so that they could be appointed as municipal drivers' examiners and administer driver's tests in the communities.